Shore Medical Center to celebrate Veterans Day with annual flag-planting tribute

 SOMERS POINT — Shore Medical Center will continue the tradition of honoring veterans by planting more than 1,200 flags in its park along Bay Avenue for its fifth annual Veterans Day Flag Planting Tribute.

 For the last four consecutive years, Shore Medical Center has had a special ceremony for the veteran tribute.
-The ceremony included vocals of our national anthem by Shore Medical staff volunteers and special guest veteran speakers, according to Cahill.
-However this year there will be no ceremony due to health and safety concerns because of COVID-19.
+The ceremony included vocals of the National Anthem anthem by Shore Medical staff volunteers and special guest veteran speakers, according to Cahill.
+However, this year there will be no ceremony due to health and safety concerns because of COVID-19.

-“While we cannot safely gather in person for a ceremony this year, we will proudly show our support for our veterans with a powerful flag display,” says Fred Banner, Shore’s Chief Information Officer who is also a United States Air Force veteran.
+“While we cannot safely gather in person for a ceremony this year, we will proudly show our support for our veterans with a powerful flag display,” says Fred Banner, the medical center’s chief information officer, who is also a United States Air Force veteran.
 “This is an opportunity for the community to symbolically come together to thank and honor those who have fought and continue to fight for our freedom.”

-Banner is actually the person who came up with the idea of the annual flag planting tribute.
-For years before the annual public flag planting tribute, he would provide veterans in the hospital with a flag and a pen so they could be honored for Veterans Day.
+Banner initiated the idea of the annual flag planting tribute.
+For years, before the annual flag-planting event, he would provide veterans in the hospital with individual flags, and a pen, to make sure they were recognized on Veterans Day.

-Banner wanted to tribute veterans publicly, and include members of the community as well.
-The Annual Flag Planting Tribute was his idea of doing so.
+Banner wanted to do more and publicly honor those and all veterans as well as include members of the community.
+The Annual Flag Planting Tribute was his way of doing so.

 "I was never aware of this event until I recently read it in The Press of Atlantic City," says Bush.
 "I sent both of their names and branches as soon as I read it."